pulpfreepress/it-590-aws/vpc/README.md

 # Default VPC
 ---------
 All new AWS accounts come with a default VPC in each region.
 Pictured below is a default VPC in us-east-1.
-The default VPC in each region contains a subnet in every avaibalility zone.
+The default VPC in each region contains a subnet in every availability zone.
 The network access control list allows inbound and outbound traffic from all IPs (0.0.0.0/0), and the default route table enables communication between resources within and between subnets and forwards outbound traffic to the internet gateway.
 <img src="diagrams/vpc/DefaultVPC.png"></img>
 This works fine for simple deployments but for most applications, you need more control over network security and application deployment configurations.
 That's a job for a custom VPC.